epfl-ada/ada-2022-project-teamdream/README.md

         - Extracts textual reviews from the dataset
-        - Annotates the reviews (positive/negative for later training)
+        - Annotates the reviews (positive/negative for later training) using the ratings
         - Represents each review in an embedding space
         - Trains a classifier on the review embeddings
         - Uses the classifier to predict the sentiment of a given review